What is Every Woman Every Child ?

 More than 7000 individuals and organizations informed the drafting process of the Global Strategy through a global consultation exercise supported by Every Woman Every Child.
 The World Health Assembly 2015 and regional meetings hosted by the Governments of India, Vietnam and South Africa were important occasions for consultation.
 Experts contributed to developing technical papers that will be published in the British Medical Journal providing an evidence base for the Global Strategy.
 Many stakeholders also participated in public consultations organized by the Partnership for Maternal, Newborn & Child Health.
 Details of the consultation process and technical inputs are available at: www.womenchildrenpost2015.org.

-What will happen after the launch of the Global Strategy?
+Next steps following the launch of the Global Strategy

 The Global Strategy was formally launched at the 70th session of the UN General Assembly in September 2015.
-An Operational Framework is currently being developed to accompany the Global Strategy for the first five years (2016-2020), to be continually updated through 2030.
-Building on ongoing efforts and existing structures, the Operational Framework will inform support to countries as they develop and refine their plans for women’s, children’s and adolescents’ health based on country-identified needs and priorities.
+An Operational Framework was developed to accompany the Global Strategy for the first five years (2016-2020), to be continually updated through 2030.
+Building on ongoing efforts and existing structures, the Operational Framework informs support to countries as they develop and refine their plans for women’s, children’s and adolescents’ health based on country-identified needs and priorities.
 Other stakeholders can also use it as a guide to align their actions in support of countries.
-The Operational Framework is being developed in consultation with governments, civil society, the private sector, international agencies, and other constituencies and partners.
+The Operational Framework was developed in consultation with governments, civil society, the private sector, international agencies, and other constituencies and partners.

 Who is responsible for implementing the Global Strategy?